darinz/ML/09_self-supervised_learning/01_pretraining.md

 - Use SimCLR to pretrain a model on unlabeled images.
 - For each image, generate two augmentations and treat them as a positive pair.
 - Use a contrastive loss to train the model so that positive pairs are close and negative pairs are far apart.

+#### Mutual information and invariances (intuition)

+- **MI perspective (intuition)**: Pulling positives together while pushing against negatives can be interpreted as maximizing a lower bound on the mutual information between shared content of the two views.
+The model is encouraged to retain information common across augmentations and discard augmentation-specific noise.
+- **Augmentations define the invariances you learn**: If you include heavy color jitter, the model becomes color-invariant.
+Choose augmentations to match the invariances desired by downstream tasks.

+#### Quick recipe (computer vision)

+1. Choose an encoder (e.g., ResNet-50) and a 2-layer projection head.
+2. Use strong, diverse augmentations (crop+resize, color jitter, blur, flip).
+3. Temperature $`\tau \approx 0.1`$, learning rate with warmup and cosine decay.
+4. Large effective batch size via distributed training or a queue.
+5. Train 100–800 epochs depending on data size; evaluate with a linear probe.

+#### Common failure modes and fixes

+- **Too-easy positives**: Views are nearly identical → features overfit to low-level cues.
+Fix: strengthen augmentation or add jitter/blur.
+- **False negatives**: Two images of the same class treated as negatives.
+Mitigation: larger batch helps; class-aware sampling if labels exist; multi-positive strategies.
+- **Optimization instability**: Very low $`\tau`$ or high learning rate.
+Fix: raise $`\tau`$, tune LR, use gradient clipping.

 #### Advantages and Limitations